 I had never heard of cooking carrots (or anything else) with this method until I picked up this month's issue of Cook's Illustrated.
 These slow-cooked carrots come out firm with a perfectly tender consistency and an intensely sweet flavor like nothing I have tasted from a carrot that hasn't had some sort of sugar added during the cooking process.

 Choose carrots that are similar in size so they cook at the same rate.
-I shortened these slightly so they would fit in my 10″ skillet.
-I found some beautiful carrots at the market in multiple colors.
-The maroon carrots will lose a lot of their color and will discolor the cooking the cooking liquid, but that’s ok with me.
+I shortened these slightly so they would fit in my 10" skillet.
+I found some beautiful carrots at the farmer's market in multiple colors.
+The maroon carrots will lose a lot of their color and will discolor the cooking liquid, but that's ok with me.

 The parchment lid (also called a Cartouche) helps the carrots to cook evenly by letting the steam evaporate from the center.
 One of the challenges of cooking carrots is that the small end will be overcooked, while the big end isn't done yet.
 The Cartouche solves this problem and helps the carrots cook perfectly even.

 The Cartouche is a little tricky to figure out for the first time, but it's totally worth it.

 Bring the water, butter, thyme and salt to a simmer over high heat; then remove from heat and add the carrots.